 %AppData%\Microsoft\SQL Server Management Studio

-You receive an error message like “Cannot connect to server_name” or “A network-related or instance-specific error occurred” when trying to connect to a SQL Server instance.
+You receive an error message like “Cannot connect to server_name” or “Login failed for user” when trying to connect to a SQL Server instance.

 localhost